• Skip to primary navigation

 Can I use another type of lentil or canned lentils?

 The same goes for canned lentils.
-As they are already cooked, they'd turn to mush if you tried to use them in this recipe.
-If you want to use canned lentils, follow our coconut lentil curry recipe, adding the canned lentils while omitting the water, and simply heating them up.
+As they are already cooked, they’d turn to mush if you tried to use them in this recipe.
+If you want to use canned lentils, follow our coconut lentil curry recipe, adding the canned lentils without the water and simply heating them.

 How do you avoid the lentils remaining tough?

-Lentils that have been sitting on the supermarket shelf or in the pantry for longer will take a long time to go soft, so check the date and ensure they're fresh.
+Lentils that have been sitting on supermarket shelves or in the pantry for longer will take longer to soften, so check the date and ensure they’re fresh.
 Add the salt towards the end of the cooking process.

 What do the whole cumin and coriander seeds taste like?